gravitational/teleport/docs/4.3/trustedclusters.md

 ### Static Join Tokens

-To create a static join token, update the configuration file on "main" cluster to look like this:
+To create a static join token, update the configuration file on "root" cluster to look like this:

 ```yaml